The Resort (TV series)

 The Resort is an American dark comedy mystery television series created for Peacock by Andy Siara.
 The series stars Cristin Milioti and William Jackson Harper as a married couple on vacation at a holiday resort for their 10th anniversary, where they are drawn into a mystery that took place fifteen years before.
 It premiered on Peacock on July 28, 2022.

 Premise

 Noah and Emma are vacationing in the Mayan Riviera for their 10th anniversary.
-Noah has been content with life, whereas Emma feels like their marriage isn't advancing.
-They are then pulled into an unsolved mystery of two missing persons from fifteen years ago, which tests the resolve of their marriage.
+Noah has been content with life, whereas Emma feels like their marriage is in a rut.
+They are then pulled into an unsolved mystery of two missing persons from 15 years earlier, which tests the resolve of their marriage.